autoandsecure/colindemo/README.md

 Features include:

-- Add user
+- Add user, delete user, update user
 - Login
-- Users can be deleted
 - Users are stored in MongoDB

 **Caution:** This repository is developed in sync with [Express framework](http://expressjs.com/) for node.js.